Samuel-Lubliner/Oden-Project-TODO/README.md

 ## Using source maps

 In order to make it easier to track down errors and warnings, JavaScript offers [source maps](https://blog.teamtreehouse.com/introduction-source-maps), which map your compiled code back to your original source code.

+## Choosing a Development Tool

+It quickly becomes a hassle to manually run npm run build every time you want to compile your code.

+There are a couple of different options available in webpack that help you automatically compile your code whenever it changes.
+In most cases, you probably would want to use webpack-dev-server.

+Now run npm run watch from the command line and see how webpack compiles your code.
+You can see that it doesn't exit the command line because the script is currently watching your files.

+The optimization.runtimeChunk: 'single' was added because in this example we have more than one entrypoint on a single HTML page.
+Without this, we could get into trouble described here.
+Read the Code Splitting chapter for more details.

+Warning
+webpack-dev-server doesn't write any output files after compiling.
+Instead, it keeps bundle files in memory and serves them as if they were real files mounted at the server's root path.
+If your page expects to find the bundle files on a different path, you can change this with the devMiddleware.publicPath option in the dev server's configuration.